 Behavioral Health Initiative Scholarship

-Applicants are accepted from students planning to enroll in any of the Counseling Department MA program in Clinical Mental Health Counseling, and who are employees at a Behavioral Health agency.
-To be considered for institutional assistance, you must commit to complete the program of your choice in 3 years.
+Applicants are accepted from students planning to enroll in the online or on-campus MA in Clinical Mental Health Counseling. and who are employees at a behavioral health agency.
+To be considered for institutional assistance, you must commit to complete the program of your choice in three years.